RetroCodeRamen/Rinkos-WebDemo/README.md

 ---

 **RinkOS** is a fun, open-source project to bring back the magic of social, hackable handhelds for a new generation!

+## Development

+### Current Status

+- Core functionality is stable and working
+- Chat system is fully functional
+- Settings and time management are operational
+- RinkoScript development environment is in progress
+  - Basic UI is implemented
+  - Script saving/loading works
+  - Lua execution is pending implementation

+### Roadmap

+- [ ] Complete RinkoScript implementation
+  - [ ] Working Lua execution
+  - [ ] File system integration
+  - [ ] Script management
+- [ ] Add more system utilities
+- [ ] Implement user profiles
+- [ ] Add system themes

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.